routegy/routegy-docs/app/docs/reference/patterns.md

 ### Text area

-To render a textarea, set element's type to `textarea`.
+To render a textarea, set the element's type to `textarea`.

 ```yaml
 comments: